-A comprehensive study of trigonometry, circular functions, right triangle trigonometry with emphasis on applications. {formerly MTH 153} SQR MS
+A comprehensive study of trigonometry, circular functions, right triangle trigonometry with emphasis on applications.
+Credit awarded for either MATH& 142 or MATH 143, but not both.
+Prerequisite: MAP 102, MATH 120, or placement {formerly MTH 153} SQR MS

 MATH& 146 Introduction to Statistics 5 (55/0)